WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 }
 ```

-`hasNextPage` is a boolean field which determines if more data exists for the given query.
-If  `hasNextPage` value is `true` clients can fetch the value for `endCursor`  field which is a string and acts as an identifier for the next page. `endCursor` value  is passed in the subsquent query to fetch the next set of records.
+`hasNextPage` is a boolean field that determines if more data exists for the given query.
+If the `hasNextPage` value is `true,` clients can fetch the value of the `endCursor` field, which is a string and acts as an identifier for the next page. `endCursor` value is passed in the subsquent query to fetch the next set of records.

-The `pagination` argument accepts `cursor` input parameter which accepts the `endCursor` value and fetches the next page.
-A sample is given below
+The `pagination` argument accepts the `cursor` input parameter, which accepts the `endCursor` value and fetches the next page.
+A sample is given below.

 ```graphql
 {